 (1) Does not include compensated absences, capitalized leases or unamortized premiums.
 See the Notes to the Annual Financial Statements of the County referenced herein for additional details.
-The "After Issuance Column" contains estimates.
-Based on best available information.

 (2) OVERLAPPING DEBT includes Algood, Baxter, Cookeville and Monterey's debt.
-Source: Town of Baxter, Town of Monterey and City of Cookeville Annual Financial Reports through 2018.
+Source: Town of Baxter, Town of Monterey and City of Cookeville Annual Financial Reports through 2019.
+Best information for 2020 and 2021